-It’s officially the supposed romantic time of year: Valentines Day.
-For many happy couples this holiday is the (expected) pinnacle of the expression of their love.
-For those who are single on Valentines Day, it becomes the pinnacle of their depression about their lack of dates.
+It’s almost February 14th, officially the most romantic time of year!
+You know, what I’m talking about: Valentines Day.
+For many happy couples and others in a relationship, this holiday is the (expected) pinnacle of the expression of their love.

-If you are single on Valentines Day, and want a date, then don’t despair.
+If you are single on Valentines Day and are happy, carry on with your self-love and care!
+But, if you’re single, but desperately want to be in a relationship, then don’t despair.
 We offer four survival tips to help you get through it.

 Remember It’s Only A Day

-St. Valentine’s Day was a Catholic holiday dedicated to a guy who died for his Christian faith.
-It’s not even officially celebrated in the Church anymore.
+St. Valentine’s Day was a Catholic holiday dedicated to a guy (or guys; it’s not clear) who died for his Christian faith.
+In the Middle Ages, the holiday developed a connection to romantic love and it’s taken on a life of its own ever since.
+You might be shocked to know that Valentine’s Day is not even officially celebrated in the Catholic Church anymore.
 That’s fine, because Hallmark and other companies continue the celebratory tradition.

 Find A Way To Have Fun

-A good way to keep your mind off being single on Valentines Day is to find something fun to do.
+A good way to keep your mind off being single on Valentines Day is to find a fun activity.
 Get together with friends or family and do something you wouldn’t normally do.
-Go bowling, eat at a new restaurant, try to meet new people.
-Just do something that is fun and exciting and gives you something to look forward to.
+Go bowling, eat at a new restaurant, try to meet new people and so on.
+Bring in Chinese food and watch some funny movies.
+Just do something that is fun and exciting for you and gives you something to look forward to.